userlike/messenger/README.md

 This is currently in alpha state and is not suggested for production use.

-During the alpha phase, there will be breaking changes without notice.
+Please be aware that during the alpha phase, there will be breaking changes without notice.

 ## Install